-It seems odd, even unpatriotic, to suggest that American citizens want anything less than democracy.
-In school, I was taught the United States was founded on freedom and equal representation, as were most other children in the country.
+It seems odd, even unpatriotic, to suggest American citizens want anything less than democracy.
+Throughout my education, I was taught the United States was founded on freedom and equal representation, as were most other children in the country.
 Because of this, America is often seen as synonymous with democracy.
 Perhaps, that is part of the problem.

 Because the concept of America is so intertwined with democracy, the nation risks being incapable of seeing when it’s moving towards authoritarianism.
 By this, I mean that citizens of the United States often see anything the country does as democratic, because it could not possibly be anything else.
 But if one was to take a step back and observe America in its current state, it’s clear the country is trending away from that traditional perception.

 In fact, I would bet many conservatives will support Trump’s attempts to overturn the results of the election, should he lose.
 It’s become obvious through the course of this presidency that his supporters don’t care if the president breaks the law or threatens democracy.
-Take the Trump administration’s constant violation of the Hatch Act, his request to the Ukrainian president for a public announcement that the country is investigating his political opponent, or the launch of tear gas into a peaceful protest for a photo opp.
+Take Trump asking the Ukrainian president for a public announcement that the country is investigating his political opponent or the launch of tear gas into a peaceful protest to make way for a photo opp.
 Combined with his attacks on the press, these actions are parallel to that of dictators in Belarus, Russia, China, and North Korea.
-Still, the president has a remarkably consistent approval rating.
+Despite this, the president has a remarkably consistent approval rating.

-Let’s be clear, the United States is freer and more representative than any of the countries I listed, but it takes constant rejection of authoritarian leaders and policies to prevent a shift from happening.
-Resistance is shrinking at this moment.
+Let’s be clear, the United States is more free and representative than any of the countries I listed, but it takes constant rejection of authoritarian leaders and policies to prevent a shift from happening.
+Resistance is shrinking in this moment.
 Trump supporters have felt no hesitation as their idol pushes past the checks and balances of our government.
-Part of it is because of the hyper-partisanship we are living through, where the idea of acknowledging the dangers of one’s own party is smothered by the realization that this would give credit to the arguments of the other.
+Part of this is because of the hyper-partisanship we are living through, where the idea of acknowledging the dangers of one’s own party is smothered by the realization that this would give credit to the arguments of the other.

 Another reason for this shift is frustration with democracy itself.
 Polarization has created a Congress that is unwilling to compromise.
 This means that, when playing by the rules, any given president will accomplish very little of their agenda, especially with a House or Senate ruled by the opposing party.
-The administrations of George W. Bush and Barack Obama are not viewed favorably by the party’s bases, because they failed to bring about any sustainable change, once they lost control of Congress.
+The administrations of George W. Bush and Barack Obama are not viewed favorably by their party’s bases, because they failed to bring about any sustainable change, once they lost control of Congress.

 Both sides of America’s political ideology haven’t gotten what they’ve wanted for quite some time.
 Now, they want everything.
-Trump has given his supporters this, bypassing precedent and the dangers of executive action to provide them the legislation they have always desired, but never thought possible.
-He has let them know how it feels to achieve absolute wins and they are thus content with what it will take for continued success.
+Trump has given his supporters this, bypassing precedent and ignoring the dangers of executive overreach to provide them the policies they’ve always desired, but never thought possible.
+He has let them know how it feels to achieve absolute wins and they are content with what it will take for continued success.

-Another reason this current shift towards authoritarianism is so dangerous is that the United States is not a full-fledged democracy, but a republic.
-It is important to remember that the country is only ranked 25th in the world on the Democracy Index, published by the Economist Intelligence Unit.
+This trend away from democratic principles is dangerous because the United States is not a full-fledged democracy, but a democratic republic.
 If it was a complete democracy, then we would not have the Electoral College and Donald Trump would not have been elected.
 The Senate would also not give equal representation to both California and Wyoming, with the former having a population 68 times larger than the latter.

-At the end of the day, people within the United States are growing more comfortable, if not supportive, of leaders who can “get stuff done,” regardless of whether they do so legally.
-The perception of the opposing party has become so poisonous that it is becoming acceptable to do whatever it takes to negate their influence.
+At the end of the day, people within the United States are growing more comfortable, if not supportive, of leaders who can “get stuff done,” regardless of whether they do so by the book.
+The perception of the opposing party has become so poisonous that it is now acceptable to do whatever it takes to negate their influence.

-America holds itself as a country that lets the will of the people rule, but if the will of the people rejects democracy, the institution will collapse in on itself.
+American democracy exists to uphold the will of the people, but if that will is to reject democracy, the institution will collapse in on itself.